Inc44/dotfiles/COMMAND.md

 `pip install package --upgrade`: Install the latest version of a package, upgrading it if already installed

+`pngquant image.png`: Optimize PNG.

+Options:

+- `--quality=min-max`: Set output quality, with min and max being numbers in the range 0 (worst) to 100 (perfect).
+The encoder will choose the smallest file that stays within this range
+- `--nofs`: Disables Floyd-Steinberg dithering

 `ps -aux`: List all running processes on the system

 Options: